Ben-Brady/workify/README.md

 ## How it works

-Under the when you try to call a method on a worker, the reference to the function is proxied.
+Under the hood, when you try to call a method on a worker, the reference to the function is proxied.
 Only the function name and arguments are sent to the worker, this is then recieved on the other end and mapped to the correct function.

 The `Interface` generic lets you have a usable developer experience by providing proper typing to the proxy object.